DBIYA26/pro-tasker-frontend/README.md

 # 🌐 Pro-Tasker Frontend
+befroe anyhting else i had all my code well prepareed and when it crashed or just simple typos or routes didnt a line i started over which i shouldnt have done had do all my code over the weekend and i got help aswell and this where im at thusfar.

 (help by Yusuf,Reagan,David,Rico,Manasa,Menro)
 {made alot of repos}
 This is the **frontend** of **Pro-Tasker**, a modern project management application built with the **MERN stack**.
 This React-based UI connects to the Pro-Tasker backend API and supports features like user authentication, project dashboards, task updates, and role-based access.